elephantpanda/FastOnnxLoader/README.md

     binding.BindInput(key, value);
 }
 ```
 Although I'm not sure if this will create different values if the shorts array is the same.
+It does speed things up though.